 We want to hear your thoughts on this important issue.
 How businesses and individuals behave in relation to the environment and resources has a far-reaching impact on us all.
 We all have a stake in this, and for this reason, the NWBLT are seeking your thoughts on this consultation document, and the questions that it poses.

-Please let us have your thoughts and comments by completing this survey by 1 September – CLICK HERE
+Please let us have your thoughts and comments by completing this survey – CLICK HERE

 The consultation was launched at the International Business Festival in Liverpool by Juergen Maier, NWBLT Chair and CEO of Siemens at a roundtable discussion.
 Juergen said “it is time for us to step up, to show that responsibility, so we can be proud of what we pass on to the next generation.
 As such I like all of the 7 Steps outlined in the Charter but the one what really stands out is – How to be a Leader”.